 Otitis media or ‘Glue Ear’ is the most common hearing problem that affects by far the largest group of children.
 It is treatable and usually temporary and, if managed correctly, does not present a problem beyond childhood.

 Otitis media is an inflammation in the middle ear (the area behind the eardrum) that is usually associated with the build-up of fluid.
 The fluid may or may not be infected.
-Symptoms, severity, frequency, and length of the condition vary.
+Symptoms, severity, frequency, and duration of the condition vary.
 At one extreme is a single short period of thin, clear, non-infected fluid without any pain or fever but with a slight decrease in hearing ability.
-At the other extreme are repeated bouts with infection, thick “glue-like” fluid and possible complications.
+At the other extreme are repeated bouts with infection, thick “glue-like” fluid and possible hearing complications.

 Fluctuating conductive hearing loss nearly always occurs with all types of glue ear.
 In fact it is the most common cause of hearing loss in young children.
 Otitis media is the most frequently diagnosed disease in infants and young children.
 It is common in children, largely due to physiology.
-The eustachian tube, a passage between the middle ear and the back of the throat, is smaller and more nearly horizontal in children than in adults.
+The eustachian tube, a passage between the middle ear and the back of the throat, is smaller and nearly horizontal in children compared to adults.
 Therefore, it can be more easily blocked by conditions such as large adenoids and infections.
 Until the eustachian tube changes in size and angle as the child grows, children are more susceptible to glue ear.

 Otits Media often causes a problem to hearing because the fluid that is present in the middle ear cavity limits the transfer of vibrations via the three tiny bones in the middle ear through to the eardrum then on to the inner ear.
 When fluid is present, the vibrations are not transmitted efficiently and sound energy is lost.
 The result may be mild or even moderate hearing loss.
 Therefore, speech sounds are muffled or inaudible.